We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Material

 - Stainless steel is the single most popular material used in kitchen sinks.
-Stainless steel is lightweight, inexpensive, durable, low-maintenance, and can fit into both traditional and contemporary decorating environments.
+“Stainless steel is a timeless, durable option that pairs especially well with contemporary kitchens,” says Gruver.
+It’s inexpensive, low-maintenance, and one of the best materials if you’re looking for a lightweight kitchen sink.
 The thickness of stainless steel is known as the gauge; higher gauges are thinner and lower-gauge sinks are thicker and more expensive.
 There are also different finishes available, including shiny mirror finishes and satin lustrous looks.
-Steel is easy to clean, although over time the finish might become scratched and dull.
-Mirror finishes also can show water spots.
+Cleaning stainless steel sinks is easy, although over time the finish might become scratched and dull.
+Mirror finishes can show water spots.

 - Granite, quartz, and granite composite are extremely popular choices, although natural granite sinks are among some of the most expensive.
 Granite and quartz are natural stones and feature a pleasing, varied appearance due to the different minerals that make up the stone.
 Granite and quartz are often found together in nature and are also often combined in kitchen sinks and countertops.
 The two stones are extremely durable but can chip, crack, or scratch if mistreated.
 Granite composite combines the beauty of natural stone with a percentage of resin, typically 95 percent stone to 5 percent resin.
-The added resin makes the sink harder and more durable so it can resist chips, scratches, and cracks.
+The added resin makes the sink harder and more durable to resist chips, scratches, and cracks.
 Both granite and granite composite sinks are heavier than many other choices and might require special installation, which adds to the expense.

 - Cast iron covered in a thick enamel coating was formerly the de rigueur construction of choice for kitchen sinks, but has slipped a bit in popularity as other materials have become trendy.
 Cast iron coated with enamel is heavy, durable, easy to clean, and can last a lifetime.
 The enamel can be tinted in virtually any color to match your personal decor.
 Lighter colored enamels might stain, but they can typically be cleaned with nonabrasive commercial stain remover.

 - Fireclay and vitreous china are both different types of ceramics, made from clay and “fired” at high temperatures.
 These materials typically have a more rustic appearance.
-They are durable and easy to clean; however, they can be prone to chipping and also may be fairly heavy.
+They are durable and easy to clean; however, they can be prone to chipping and may be fairly heavy.
 Vitreous china was once used primarily in bathroom sinks but is now being used for kitchen sinks as well.

 - Copper is a beautiful metal that can be hammered or molded with a variety of designs, making it a lovely addition to many decorating styles.
 Copper also is naturally antimicrobial, so it is becoming a popular choice among health-conscious consumers.
 Copper sinks are a pricey alternative as this metal is more often used for smaller accessory sinks such as a bar or island location.
 Copper sinks require some extra TLC to keep looking good.
 The material will oxidize over time, and therefore, it needs special cleansers and waxes to maintain its shine.